robric/k8s-svc-and-lb-testing/README.md

 ubuntu@vm1:~$
 ```

-##### Test Setup Installation

-To test connectivity of IPSEC/SCTP, use the VM (vm-ext) with the following manifest (it will deploy an IPSEC client with tunnel destination=10.123.123.200 -IPSEC VIP- and SA 5.6.7.8-1.2.3.4):
+Next, to test connectivity of IPSEC/SCTP, use the VM (vm-ext) with the following manifest (it will deploy an IPSEC client with tunnel destination=10.123.123.200 -IPSEC VIP- and SA 5.6.7.8-1.2.3.4):

 ```
 kubectl apply -f https://raw.githubusercontent.com/robric/multipass-3-node-k8s/main/source/strongswan-client.yaml
 ```

-##### Test IPSEC-SCTP-1: externalTrafficPolicy: Cluster
+##### Test IPSEC-SCTP-1: externalTrafficPolicy: Cluster == FAILED

 Although, things seems to work, since the client ultimately get an answer thanks to restransmissions, we're actually having packet drops: **[RESULT = FAILED]**: